Getting Started with OPEA¶

 VM-SPR-LRG

-Click “Launch instance” to start your machine.
+Click “Launch instance” to start the machine.

-Name: Name for your load balancer
+Name: Name for load balancer

-Listener Port: 80
+Listener Port: The NGINX port i.e. 80

-Instance Port: 80
+Instance Port: The NGINX port i.e. 80

 Monitor Type: HTTP